vraminthegreen/swarm/README.md

 Use the `1` and `2` keys to choose which red flag is active.
 The icons for the two flags are shown at the bottom of the window.
 The active flag is highlighted with a rectangle.
 Click anywhere to place the currently active flag.
-Press the `Delete` key to remove it.
+Press the `Delete` key (or `Backspace` on macOS keyboards) to remove it.
 The simulation updates about 10 times per second and displays a small flag instead of a green square.

 ## Gameplay